 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pisgah is worth considering.

-Being a small town, Pisgah does not have a public transit system used by locals to get to and from work.
+Pisgah is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Pisgah is somewhat higher than in the average US city of 21.84%: 26.48% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Pisgah is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.48% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Pisgah in 2022 was $31,147, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $124,588 for a family of four.
 However, Pisgah contains both very wealthy and poor people as well.